BK Cafe Menu & Lunch Accounts

 Free and Reduced Meals

 Bishop Kelly students who meet certain requirements may qualify for free or reduced price meals in the cafeteria.
-Information and application materials are below:
+Families who need assistance paying for school meals will be required to submit an

 If students or families would like any information regarding the Free and Reduced meal program, contact Brian Bockenstette at BK: